Souplantation and Sweet Tomatoes

-Sweet Tomatoes, which operated as Souplantation (/ˌsuːplænˈteɪʃən/ SOO-plan-TAY-shən) in Southern California, was a United States–based chain of all-you-can-eat buffet-style restaurants.
+Sweet Tomatoes, which operated as Souplantation (/ˌsuːplænˈteɪʃən/ SOO-plan-TAY-shən) in Southern California, is a United States–based chain of all-you-can-eat buffet-style restaurants.
 The first location opened in 1978 in San Diego, California, where the company was headquartered.
 The company was incorporated as Garden Fresh Corp. in 1983.
 The company went public in 1995 but was taken private in 2004.
 The company, owned by Garden Fresh Restaurant Corporation, temporarily closed its 97 locations in March 2020 in response to government mandates related to the COVID-19 pandemic.
 On May 7, 2020, the closure was made permanent and the company filed for liquidation.
-However, one restaurant in Tucson, Arizona, reopened after one firm bought the assets of the company, with no word yet on whether other locations will be reopened.
+In 2021, Florida-based company ST Three LLC purchased the intellectual property rights and assets for the company, and the first location was reopened in Tucson, Arizona, in 2024.
+A second location reopened in Fort Myers, Florida, in 2026.

 History

 The first Souplantation restaurant opened on Mission Gorge Road in San Diego in 1978.
 It was the idea of Dennis Jay, who was a bartender at Springfield Wagon Works, a pioneer in salad bars in El Cajon.
 Dennis's friends, John Turnbull and Scott King, were opening their first Soup and Salad restaurant, The Soup Exchange.
 Dennis was impressed with the new concept and introduced Steve Hohe, the Springfield Restaurant manager, and Ron Demery, a bail bondsman and friend of John and Scott.
 Dennis, Steve, and Ron decided to partner to create a parallel concept, the Souplantation.
 The two concepts grew side by side in a friendly, mutually supportive, yet competitive environment for several years.
 This restaurant and a second one in Point Loma were purchased in 1983 by Garden Fresh Restaurant Corp, founded by Michael Mack to operate the chain.

 The company expanded across the American West and Southwest and also opened locations in several Southeast states, including 23 restaurants in Florida.
 All of the restaurants were company-owned.

 In 2005, an affiliate of the private investment firm Sun Capital Partners purchased Garden Fresh and with it the restaurant chains.
 In 2007, a Souplantation restaurant in Orange County, California, was linked to an outbreak of E. coli.
 The restaurant closed temporarily while authorities investigated the outbreak.